delabassee/website-template/ex4.md

 # Secure the application using a custom IdentityStore

 In the previous step, you saw that it was possible to easily secure a web application in a portable way!
 To illustrate the concepts, we have used an *EmbeddedIdentityStore* which, by design, is not secure.
-The Java EE Security API defines *IndendtityStore* that are designed to cope with modern applications, namely the **LdapIdentityStore** and the **DatabaseIdentityStore** which be used to (securely!) store users information respectvely in a LDAP and in a database.
+The Java EE Security API defines IndentityStore that are designed to cope with modern applications, namely the **LdapIdentityStore** and the **DatabaseIdentityStore** which be used to (securely!) store users information respectvely in a LDAP and in a database.
 These stores can be configured using the [@LdapIdentityStoreDefinition](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/LdapIdentityStoreDefinition.html) and the [@DatabaseIdentityStoreDefinition](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/DatabaseIdentityStoreDefinition.html) annotations.

 The Java EE Security API can be extended.
-In this exerice, we will evolve our application to use a custom *IndendtityStore* instead of the *EmbeddedIdentityStore*.
-In the interreste of time, the *IdentityStore* we will develop will not be secure.
+In this exerice, we will evolve our application to use a custom [IndentityStore](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html) instead of the *EmbeddedIdentityStore*.
+In the interreste of time, the [IndentityStore](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html) we will focsu on how to validate a user and not how to retreive his/her details from a secure store.

 In the servlet class, remove or comment the *@EmbeddedIdentityStoreDefinition* annotation.
-Now, create a java class named **TestIdentityStore.java**.
-As this class will implement an IndentiyStore, it has to iplments the *IdentityStore* interface.
-Also make sure the class has the *Application* scope by annotating it with *@ApplicationScoped* as below.
+Now create a java class named **TestIdentityStore.java**.
+As this class will implement an IndentiyStore, it has to iplments the [IndentityStore](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html) interface.
+Also make sure the class has the *Application* scope by annotating it with [@ApplicationScoped](https://javaee.github.io/javaee-spec/javadocs/javax/enterprise/context/ApplicationScoped.html) as below.

 ```java
  @ApplicationScoped